izmirli/wp-plugin-run-log/run-log/readme.txt

 * Add Widget and short-code to diplay accumulate data and more.
 * Add hart rate.
 * Add API support for Strava/Garmin Connect/Sunto/Runkeepr to retrive data automatically.

+= Uninstall =

+This plugin doesn't add/change the data-base, so no worry about that.
+Yet, it does store plugin configuration options in the 'options' table.
+These options will be removed if plugin is uninstall (deleted) trough the plugins admin screen.
+Data stored by this plugin for posts (in postmeta table) will be kept.

 == Installation ==